 With the weather becoming more pleasant by the minute, we started our ascent.
 It has been several months since we last climbed Mt.
 KM 28, but the mountain is as scenic as ever.
 In the distance, we silently enjoyed a vista that resembles the pine forest of Marlboro Country in Mt.
 Pulag.
 Tall limestone karst cliffs peeked through the green cover.

 Since we already climbed this mountain a few months ago, we won’t write a lengthy post.
 Check out our earlier blog post for full details about climbing Mt.
 KM 28.

 Your mind is programmed to keep you in the safe zone.
 So if you want to live your life to the fullest, you need to get off your lazy butt and leave that safe zone.
 You have to defy your limitations.
 You have to inject passion and drive in your life.

 Like a dazzling sunset, the end of something isn’t always dark, ugly, and hopeless.
 In fact, in many instances, the end is beautiful.
 It signals a new hope, a refresher, a new chapter of life.

 Kicked out of a job?
 That’s a gateway for new opportunities.
 Hurt over a devastating breakup?
 It’s a chance for you to meet a special someone.
 Feeling the despair over a massive failure?
-It’s a call for you that it’s not over.
 It’s a call that you’re coming back; and you’ll be better, stronger, and more determined than ever before.

 We were already quite exhausted from our earlier climb up Mt.
 Makatol, but we still managed to reach the summit after two hours of trekking over the hills and expansive farmlands.
 We pitched our tents, cooked our dinner, and slept while the rest of the team had their socials.
 By the way, do you know that if you spend a week camping outdoors, your body clock will reset to its natural sleep rhythms?